Attack on Orahovac: Aftermath and legacy

 A religious memorial service for the abduction victims was held at the St. Prokopije Church in Belgrade in 2012.
 The Orahovac case was investigated by the ICTY but no charges were filed.
 It was then handed over to the UNMIK, and then EULEX, after which an investigation was launched in September 2010 that led to the arrest of two Kosovo Albanians in April 2011.
 The arrested however stand on trial for expelling non-Albanian civilians from Orahovac, and not killing civilians.

-The KLA member Ismet Tara "Hoxha" from Orahovac is testifying in the trial on a KLA joint criminal enterprise.
+The attack on Orahovac formed part of the Kosovo Specialist Chambers' indictment against Hashim Thaçi, Kadri Veseli, Rexhep Selimi and Jakup Krasniqi who are accused of a joint criminal enterprise.
+At least 48 civilians, mostly Serbs, were detained at the police station in Mališevo following the attack and 25 Serbs were murdered near the Volujak cave on 27-27 July 1998.

 A statue was erected in the town honoring local KLA members Xhelal Hajda-Toni and Selajdin Mullabazi-Mici, who however were not killed in this battle.